 A weight-carrying hitch supports the trailer tongue weight, just as if it were luggage located at a hitch ball or some other connecting point of the truck.
-These kinds of hitches are the most popular on the market today and they're commonly used to tow small- and medium-sized trailers.
+These kinds of hitches are the most popular on the market today and they are commonly used to tow small- and mediumsized trailers.